leejh3224/containerized-mocha-testing/README.md

 But it can be difficult to setup local test environment especially when you're in a big team.

-Docker container comes to the rescue.
-It reduces the time and effort to setup identical environment among machines.
+Docker container comes to the rescue!
+It reduces the time and effort to setup an identical environment among many machines.

-Another advantage of using it is you can run tests in parallel easily.
+Another advantage of using it is you can also run tests in parallel easily.

 You can do something like this.